-The eastern Sierras offer an abundance of outdoor activities and, with climbing being our main goal for this leg of the trip, Bishop was a great home base for exploring the area.
+The eastern Sierras offer an abundance of outdoor activities and climbing was our main goal for this leg of the trip.
+Bishop bouldering and climbing is some of the best in the world, and the town was a great home base for exploring the area.
 We Couchsurfed with a very nice guy named Doug who showed us around town then left for work for four days.
 It was very generous of him to let us take over his house for that time.
 Gotta love Couchsurfing!
 Having just climbed Mt.
 Whitney, Doug’s house was a perfect place for us to rest our tired bones.
 I set up my solar panel out back and we made nice meals.
 Life was grand.

 Before leaving on his work adventure hauling oil from the Nevada desert to Long Beach in southern California, Doug drove us around the small town telling us interesting facts.
 He told us about the Lone Pine earthquake around the turn of the 19th century that left the whole valley to the south 30 feet lower.
 He also told us about how Bishop could never expand because of the fact that all the land around the town is owned by Los Angeles County.
 Great amounts of water flow in from the Sierra Nevada Mountains in the spring and summer, accumulating in the lakes and rivers around Bishop.
 This water is collected and diverted into aqueducts that carry it more than 250 miles to the dry metropolis of L.A.
 It seemed wrong to us, but what do we know.